dheerajvats21/Java-Basics/JVM - Memory Management.md

 The G1 only stops the application at the beginning of the GC to do some quick bookkeeping before it immediately resumes the application.
 This phase is called the “Initial Mark”.
 Then, while the application is executing, the GC will follow all references and mark live objects (“Concurrent Mark” phase).
 When this is done, the application is suspended again, and a final cleanup is made (“Final Mark” phase) before selecting a few regions and collecting them (“Evacuation” phase).
 As the evacuation phase is fast, especially for large heaps, the G1 usually outperforms other GCs in terms of suspension time of the executed application.

 So working is same as CMS. its just that the collection is made on small fixed sized blocks.
-So happens quickly
+So happens quickly.

 ![noImage](./img/G1Collector1.png)